 In just the past few decades, medicine has dramatically changed and evolved.
-The more advanced modern medicine becomes, the better care patients.
+The more advanced modern medicine becomes, the better care patients receive.
 People are living longer, and diagnoses that were once a death sentence can now be easily cured.
-Science and technology have evolved medicine to incredible heights over the last few decades:
+Science and technology have evolved medicine to incredible heights over the last few decades.

-It wasn’t until 1950 that molecular biology found rise due to DNA findings.
-This would forever change cancer research.
-The next great feat in cancer research came in 1964.
-Researchers found the link between smoking and cancer.
+It wasn’t until 1950 that molecular biology found its foothold due to DNA findings—something that would forever change cancer research.
+The next great feat in cancer research came in 1964, when researchers found the link between smoking and cancer.
 The discovery and many findings after this led to President Richard M. Nixon signing the National Cancer Act in 1971.
 Within the next two years, computed tomography (CT) revolutionized radiology, and Dr. Janet Rowley found chromosome abnormalities in those with cancer.
 By the 1990s, the death rates of cancer began to fall.

 The first vaccine was developed hundreds of years ago to create an immunity against smallpox.
 Since then, vaccines have revolutionized healthcare.
 By 1955 the first polio vaccine was licensed, which was developed by Dr. Jonas Salk.
 In the 1960s the Centers for Disease Control and Prevention announced the first national measles eradication campaign which then decreased measles cases by more than 90% before the development vaccines.
 Today there are now vaccines to fight against human papillomavirus (HPV) to prevent cervical cancer and other vaccines to build immunity against life-threatening diseases.